weismanm12/finances-database/README.md

 ![data_model](final_data_model.png)

-The "account", "transaction_type", "category", and "date" tables are all dimensional tables, providing more information about each transaction in the transaction_facts table.
-However, as indicated on the data model, the "category" dimension is optional.
+The `account`, `transaction_type`, `category`, and `date` tables are all dimensional tables, providing more information about each transaction in the transaction_facts table.
+However, as indicated on the data model, the `category` dimension is optional.
 This is because only transactions flagged as a transaction type of debit or credit card purchase are marked with a category.

 To gain a better understanding of the schema tables and relationships, check out the [data dictionary](data_dictionary.md).